If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 - You shouldn’t apply for too many loans at once, it has a negative impact on your credit score (hard inquiries cause your credit score to drop)

-- Always consider checking your credit score before applying for a loan
+- Always consider checking your credit score before applying for a loan in British Columbia

 - Whenever possible, consider taking out a loan with a shorter payment term.
 While your monthly payments might be larger, you’ll pay the loan off faster and ultimately end up spending less money